-4. Environmental settings to use jemalloc memory allocation: use the settings bellow to have the software use jemalloc instead of the standard OS memory allocation library.
-This is recommended in systems with large memory, or large number of CPUs (more than 32 vCPU).
-In the code below SENTIEON\INSTALL\DIR points to the location of the Sentieon® software package.
+4. Environmental settings to use jemalloc memory allocation: this is recommended in systems with large memory, or a large number of CPUs (more than 32 vCPU).
+Please check the appnote in https://support.sentieon.com/appnotes/jemalloc/ for more information.